-Seventeen million lives are lost globally each year to surgically treatable conditions – 5 times greater than those lost to Malaria, TB and HIV/AIDS combined.
-On average, $524 provides high-quality surgical care for a Watsi patient, who is treated for one of over 100 medical conditions such as club foot, hydrocephalus and heart defects.
-Over the past year Watsi has seen an increase in new engagement and donations from supporters who had not donated to the organization in more than two years and hypothesizes that it could effectively re-engage this segment of prior donors to help meet the growing need for support for patients around the world.
+Seventeen million lives are lost globally each year to surgically treatable conditions – five times greater than those lost to Malaria, TB, and HIV/AIDS combined.
+On average, $524 provides high-quality surgical care for a Watsi patient, who is treated for one of over 100 medical conditions such as club foot, hydrocephalus, and heart defects.
+Over the past year, Watsi has seen an increase in new engagement and donations from supporters who had not donated to the organization in more than two years and hypothesizes that it could effectively re-engage this segment of prior donors to help meet the growing need for support for patients around the world.

 Watsi sought an ACT team to help it develop a plan and campaigns to test re-engagement of donors who haven’t made a new gift to the organization in more than two years.
 Some questions answered: Who are Watsi’s current and past donors, including those that lapsed and then donated again after more than two years?
 What motivated the lapsed donors to return to Watsi?
 What can Watsi learn from innovative re-engagement campaigns used by other nonprofit or for-profit organizations?
 What experiments might Watsi try to hone its approach to re-engage lapsed donors?